neos/Neos.EventSourcing/Readme.md

 # Components

-Currently most components are included in the ```Ttree.Cqrs``` package.
+Currently most components are included in the ```Neos.Cqrs``` package.
 In the future some component can be splitted in distinct package for more flexibility.

 ## Command